 This course will teach you how to navigate through Maya's complex interface and then use the core modeling, animation, and rendering tools in order to build a 3D-animated model.
 Additionally, you will learn how to install a special VR camera plugin into Maya in order to export your projects for virtual reality environments as well as 360˚ video formats.

 Chapter 1: Introduction

 Learn the structure of this course as well as how to get up and running with Autodesk Maya.
 This chapter also includes where to find the course material related specifically to the rendering and publishing of virtual reality content.

 Chapter 2: Interface Overview

 Begin working right away with Maya by exploring the interface.
-You'll learn the role of modes within Maya and what effect they have on yoru project.
-You'll also add a simple 3D shape and discover how how to select objects and components withn a scene, and finally, you'll explore a number of other aspects of the interface that may come in handy later.
+You'll learn the role of modes within Maya and what effect they have on your project.
+You'll also add a simple 3D shape and discover how to select objects and components within a scene, and finally, you'll explore a number of other aspects of the interface that may come in handy later.